PiotrJTomaszewski/SI/README.md

-Exercises for Artificial Intelligence course.
+Exercises for an Artificial Intelligence course.